Shopify vs. WordPress: eCommerce, Blogging, Themes, Plugins

 • Get started on Hostinger now.

-As the shared hosting market becomes increasingly saturated, unlimited storage, bandwidth, and email accounts have become surprisingly average.
-Hostinger, however, extends the routine, expected metrics to greater lengths — the number of websites, databases, FTP users, subdomains, and parked domains are all unrestricted for most customers.
+Sead Fadilpasic (HostingAdvice.com): As the shared hosting market has become more saturated, things like unlimited storage, bandwidth, and email accounts have become the norm.
+Hostinger, however, goes above and beyond the norm by also giving users an unrestricted number of websites, databases, FTP users, subdomains, and parked domains for most plans.

 Go to full review »